2026 Edition · Updated monthly · Independent research

 Tracking Calories on GLP-1 Medications: The Complete Guide

-How to count calories on Ozempic, Wegovy, Mounjaro and other GLP-1 medications, protein floors, muscle preservation, hydration, side effects, and the best apps for GLP-1 users.
+How to count calories on Ozempic, Wegovy and other GLP-1 medications.
+Protein floors, muscle preservation, side effects and the best apps for GLP-1 users.

 May 2026